How to sell a patent. Patents are NOT sold. They are bought.

 It seems like a tongue twister, but it is as true as a house.

 Surprise!
-We forget this very basic principle in the world of inventors.
+This very basic principle is often forgotten in the world of inventors.

 Oh my God!